coleifer/peewee/docs/peewee/sqlite_ext.rst

         For more examples see the :py:class:`JSONPath` API documentation.

+    .. py:method:: extract(*paths)

+        :param paths: One or more JSON paths to extract.

+        Extract the value(s) at the specified JSON paths.
+If multiple paths are provided, then Sqlite will return the values as a ``list``.

+    .. py:method:: extract_json(path)

+        :param str path: JSON path

+        Extract the value at the specified path as a JSON data-type.
+This corresponds to the ``->`` operator added in Sqlite 3.38.

+    .. py:method:: extract_text(path)

+        :param str path: JSON path

+        Extract the value at the specified path as a SQL data-type.
+This corresponds to the ``->>`` operator added in Sqlite 3.38.

     .. py:method:: set(value[, as_json=None])

         :param value: a scalar value, list, or dictionary.